 Terms defined in the Definitions Dictionary

-In the context of this policy, Awards are defined as formal recognition of achievements by Employees.
+In the context of this procedure, Excellence Awards are defined as formal recognition of achievements by Employees.
 It typically involves a planned event or presentation where Employees are recognised by the University for their achievements.

 For the purposes of these Excellence Awards, Early Career Researcher refers to Employees who are within five years of the start of their research careers at the time of applying for an Excellence Award.
 This normally means Employees have been awarded a PhD or equivalent research doctorate within five years.
 However, an extension to this limit may be approved owing to significant career interruptions.